 Pour this batter into the soap mold and keep it aside (away from light, heat, and moisture).
 Let it set for 24 hours.
 Cover the mold with a towel.

 Once it is hard, remove it from the mold.
 The soap needs at least 4 weeks for curing (time required for lye, fat, and water to turn into soap).
 During this period, store it in a cool and dry place.

-The soap is ready to use after the curing time is over.
+The aloe vera soap bar is ready to use after the curing time is over.